Virtual Teacher Courses Offered Through Coursera

 video to learn more about

-To complement the Virtual Teacher courses offered on Coursera, UC Irvine Extension is offering a fully online Virtual Teacher Practicum (4 units) for students who successfully complete all four (4) Coursera courses with a Verified Certificate with Distinction for each course.
-The Verified Certificate with Distinction is issued by Coursera to students who 1) enroll in each course via Signature Track and 2) complete each course with a grade of 90% or better.
+To complement the Virtual Teacher courses offered on Coursera, UC Irvine Extension is offering a fully online Virtual Teacher Practicum (4 units) for students who successfully complete all four (4) Coursera courses with a Course Certificate with Distinction for each course.
+The Course Certificate with Distinction is issued by Coursera to students who 1) enroll in each course via Signature Track and 2) complete each course with a grade of 90% or better.
 These prerequisites must be met before starting the Virtual Teacher Practicum.

 How much does the UC Irvine Extension Practicum cost?

 The course fee is $600 USD.
 In addition, there may be required textbooks which are not included in the course fee.